MohamedHamayed/Arabic-Dialect-Classification/README.md

 </p>

 <h1 color="green"><b>Application</b></h1>
-<p>The Transformer was the model used to build an API using a new easy web framework which is FastAPI.
+<p>The SVM model and Fine-tuned Transformer were the models used to build an API using a new easy web framework which is FastAPI.
 In order to try out the application, please follow the following instructions:</p>

 1. Install all Python libraries that the notebooks depend on: